 Overview table of pre-ILUC Directive NUTS2 cultivation emissions values

 Letter to the voluntary schemes concerning transparency measures

 Letter on tracing the origin of waste and residues used for biofuels to avoid fraud

-Overview table including information on updates for recognised voluntary schemes
+Overview table on updates for recognised voluntary schemes

 Letter to the voluntary schemes with guidance how to verify protection of highly biodiverse grasslands

 Note on the conducting and verifying actual calculations of GHG emission savings

 Letter to the voluntary schemes concerning the Implementation of the ILUC Directive